xianqiu/opt-alg-tutorials/content/docs/search/bfs/index.md

 ## Algorithm

-The basic idea is to solve the problem by brute force, i.e., enumerate all the subsets and check if the sum of the subset is equal to the target.
+The basic idea is to solve the problem by **brute force**, i.e., enumerate all the subsets and check if the sum of the subset is equal to the target.

 **Example**